-This morning I realized I need a post or page with links to those TED talks I have already watched and found interesting (those related to food, diet and health are listed under the pages for my dietician classes).
+Some time ago, I realized I need a post or page with links to those TED talks I have already watched and found interesting (those related to food, diet and health are listed under the pages for my dietician classes).
 I will keep adding to this post, so it will remain under construction.
+This is more a randomly structured review of talks I watched and liked.
+I tried to bring some order by adding categories.
+It is meant to give a little guidance into the vastness of choices, and as a reference for myself.

 I remember one of the first TED talks I watched was Colin Stokes ‘What Netflix Teaches about Manhood’ and the only one I wrote about in one of my early posts.
 It is from 2012 and may be a little outdated in some respects, but that could be open for discussion.

 The leader of this list is the talk given by the brilliant Sir Ken Robinson in 2006.
 I have watched this talk with many, if not all my classes.
-Ken Robinson was a British educator who strongly fought for changes in the way we educate our children in schools.
+Ken Robinson was a British educator who strongly fought for completely overhauling the way we educate our children in schools.
 He argues for radical changes if we want to truly enable children to develop not only their intellect, but also their creativity.
 We need to change a system that is still deeply ingrained in an industrial world of competitive selection that inadvertently squashes and squanders potential talents of various kinds.
-We need to change a traditional curriculum that does not do justice to the colorful variety of fields and areas that comprise our societies.
+We need to rethink our traditional curriculum that does not do justice to the colorful variety of fields and areas alive in our societies.

 This talk has always led to deep and intensive discussions.
 Ken Robinson also has a webpage that is worth visiting.
 He, sadly, passed away in 2020, but his website is kept alive.

-Another beautiful ‘talk’ is about breaking up the traditional roles of leading and following in dancing: Liquid Leading.
+A beautiful ‘talk’ about breaking up the traditional roles of leading and following in dancing: Liquid Leading.
 Great for all fans of dancing.
+And a possible follow-up to Ken Robinson.

-And one more music related ‘talk’, actually a performance, that is just purely enjoyable: Sleepy Man Banjo Boys
+Another music related ‘talk’ that is actually a performance, is just purely enjoyable: Sleepy Man Banjo Boys

-One I have watched more recently is Richard Wilkinson’s ‘How inequality harms society’.
+Another one I have watched frequently is Richard Wilkinson’s ‘How inequality harms society’.
 From a language learner perspective this talk is rich in basic vocabulary and offers a various range of topics for discussion.

 Our economic system is deeply flawed.
 It does not nurture the majority of our communities, but instead caters profits to a select few.
 The US alone now has around 500 billionaires who have way too much influence on politics.
 With their overproportionate share of the country’s finances, they can buy politicians whose politics are to their further benefit.
 This extreme level of inequality is undermining democracy.
 Watch the economist Kate Raworth’s TED talk where she describes the model of a sustainable economic sytem beneficial to more than just a handful of billionaires.